 Even as drafts of the rule was being fought over, many banks shut down the desks they used for trades that were solely for their own account, what’s known as proprietary trading.
 Banks do other kinds of trading that can also make them money, or lose it.
 One involves the steady stream of securities banks buy, sell and hold so their customers can always buy what they want to buy and sell what they want to sell, an activity called market-making.
 Another involves trades to offset the risks of a bank’s own transactions, known as hedging.
-The rule approved in December 2014 was more lenient on market-making and tougher on hedging than was originally proposed: Regulators had grown wary after JPMorgan Chase’s $6.2 billion London Whale loss, which many saw as closer to gambling than to a hedge.
-Since the rule was announced, banks have been divesting themselves of some trading units or holdings in private equity funds and lobbying for extensions.
-Republican victories in the 2014 midterms increased bankers’ eagerness to push for larger changes, while regulators have conceded a need for some revisions.
+The rule approved in December 2013 was more lenient on market-making and tougher on hedging than was originally proposed: Regulators had grown wary after JPMorgan Chase’s $6.2 billion London Whale loss, which many saw as closer to gambling than to a hedge.
+Since the rule was announced, banks have been divesting themselves of some trading units or holdings in private equity funds and lobbying , often successfully, for extensions.
+Republican victories in the 2014 midterms increased bankers’ eagerness to push for larger changes, although the first effort by House Republicans fell short.
 In the European Union, regulators hope to put narrower rules in place — by 2020.

 After the Great Depression, Congress created federal deposit insurance to prevent runs at commercial banks.
 In return, the banks had to concentrate on making loans while leaving the fancy stuff to investment banks.
 That dividing line blurred in the ’90s and was erased entirely in 1999 when the Glass-Steagall Act was repealed at the behest of banks like Citigroup that promptly grew big trading operations.
 The financial crisis of 2008 had its seeds in bad mortgages, but what brought banks to the brink, Volcker noted when he proposed his idea, wasn’t bad loans but the exotic trades they had made around them.
 The six largest U.S. banks made $15.6 billion in trading profits during 13 of the 18 quarters that spanned mid-2006 to 2010.
 They racked up bigger losses during the five remaining quarters when their bets turned sour.
 Even after the meltdown and unpopular taxpayer bailouts, taking a step back toward Glass-Steagall met Wall Street resistance.
 That’s why when President Barack Obama adopted the idea he wrapped it in Volcker’s name, in the hope that the towering stature of the man who tamed 1970s inflation would lend it greater weight.
 The idea became law in the Dodd-Frank reforms of 2010, but the rule-writing took another three years.